The “lead candidate” process, first used in the 2014 European elections, gives European citizens a say on candidates for EU Commission President.

 European parties to nominate lead candidates

-A European political party is a political party operating on European level and which is made up of national parties based in the member states.
-New funding rules for European political parties and foundations have been approved in April 2018.
+A European political party is one that operates at at European level and comprises national parties with elected parliamentarians in at least a quarter of the member states.
+New funding rules for European political parties and foundations were approved in April 2018.